Lillebo/game/readme.md

 # 🕹️ Game

-Old 2D platformer built from scratch in vanilla JavaScript with gamepad support.
+Old (poorly optimized) 2D platformer built from scratch in vanilla JavaScript with gamepad support.

 ![gif of gameplay](gameplay.gif)